kaust-library/Overleaf_latex/README.md

 \end{equation}
 ```

 Equations have an extra feature that is very important: equations can be lableled, and referenced later.
+Just like figures.
 Let's see an example:

 ```LaTeX
 Consider the following equation